Collaborative Learning

 Energising Education With Close-To-Practice Professional Development

-How can professional development support teacher identities at the same as improving recruitment and retention?
+How can professional development support teacher identities at the same time as improving recruitment and retention?
 Kate Mawson has an answer.

 Black teacher fostering critical thinking in sixth form students, leading a lesson from the front of the classroom.